• HOME

 rabbit ear tag

 rabbit ear tagDid you know that we manufacture rabbit ear tags?
 These ear tags are used on rabbits for different research, breeding, and conservation purposes.
-NB&T offers a few different types of ear tags for rabbits, two of our most popular styles are a thin metal tag with an aluminum or plastic washer (style #1841), or a self-piercing ear tag (style 893).
+NB&T offers a few different types of ear tags for rabbits, two of our most popular style is a self-piercing ear tag (style 893).
 Other styles include the style 1005-1 for small rabbits, or the 1005-3 and 1005-4 for larger rabbits.
 Your tag style and material may vary depending on the species and environments the rabbits are in.
+(Style 1841 Ear Tag and 1842 Colored Washers – Discontinued as of May 2025).

 rabbit ear tag